bitsofcotton/ddpmopt/README.md

 # P01 hypothesis
 The P01 predictor makes the hypothesis the structure is continuous enough.

-In the case there's brand new observation on the states on each pixel context should have the next image condition, we fail with this predictor.
+In the case there's brand new observation on the states on each pixel/image context should have the next image condition, we fail with this predictor.
 This is specification of this implementation, so is intended to be so.

 # Usage: